 Each year, more than 88,000 people in the US and 7,700 people in the UK die from alcohol-related causes.
-Whether it's binge drinking or a bad interaction between drugs and alcohol, the amount of lives effected by alcohol consumption are significant.
-And generally speaking, alcohol can be an extremely dangerous substance.
-In fact, Professor Nutt believes that if alcohol were discovered today, it would be illegal as a foodstuff, especially given that the "safe" limit on alcohol would be one glass per year when following food standards criteria.
+Whether binge drinking or a bad interaction between drugs and alcohol, the amount of lives affected by alcohol consumption is significant.
+And generally speaking, alcohol can be a hazardous substance.
+Professor Nutt believes that if alcohol were discovered today, it would be illegal as a foodstuff, especially since the "safe" limit on alcohol would be one glass per year when following food standards criteria.

 Alcohol leads to thousands of accidents and deaths per year

 While synthetic alcohol may be a healthier and safer choice than regular alcohol, there are still many unknown factors.
 Long-term, we still aren't sure how the synthetic molecules will react to the body, or if they have lasting effects.
 Additionally, the synthetic alcohol does still create a type of "buzz" in the brain, which brings safety into question.
 Just because the drink does not contain alcohol, people could interpret that as a hall pass to drive cars or participate in activities that would not be safe while under the influence.
 And with over 30% of all driving fatalities being the result of alcohol-impaired driving, it's a concern that certainly has merit.